-One of the most powerful ways to change your life is to step back from your ego.
+One of the most powerful ways to free yourself to change your life is to step back from your ego.
 A few weeks ago I wrote about how You Are Not Your Ego, and this topic is such a vital part of improving your life that I’m feeling compelled to elaborate.

 What is Ego?

 If you are wondering What is Ego? then you are in for a real treat.
-Learning about ego is the first step towards freeing yourself from its control.
+Learning about ego is the first step to free yourself from its control.
 The process is similar to waking up and realizing you’ve been asleep.
 For a serious crash course in ego (and how to free yourself from it) read Awareness or Power of Now—both are excellent life-changing books.

 The short version is this: there is you, and there is also your ego, and you are not the same as your ego.
 You are not your thoughts, your identity, or your life story.
 You are the awareness behind the thoughts, the one that has the ability to observe the thinker.
 This distinction has the power to change your whole life.

-Life is better when your ego is not in charge.
+Life is better when ego is not in charge.
 Here are some reasons why: